getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 ### Graphics Stack and Kernel Enablement

-Multiple improvements have been made to our graphics stack and enablement of the Linux kernel for this snapshot.
+Many improvements have been made to our graphics stack and enablement of the Linux kernel for this snapshot, as well as shipping the latest Mesa, 17.0.4.

 #### Linux Driver Management